Project-Launch-Escape/game-design/coordinate-systems.md

 This is the coordinate system in which rendering and local physics happen.
 It is centered on the camera, and the unit is meters.

 ### Planetspace
 This is the coordinate system in which the precise position of a ship is calculated.
-It is centered on the gravitationally most significant planet, and the unit is kilometers, or a unit of $10^i$ kilometers, where $i \in \N$.
+It is centered on the gravitationally most significant planet, and the unit is kilometers, or a unit of $10^i$ kilometers, where $i \in \mathbb{N}$.
 Each spacecraft is one object.

 ### Starspace
 This is the coordinate system representing the position in the star system.
 It is centered on the star, and the unit is AU.
 Each planet system is one object.